Jomppeli/auto-repository-setup/README.md

 ### Script to automatically setup a repository from command line with a wanted file structure.
-**The script adds folders and files in wanted order and structures to a Github repository in seconds and saves you the manual work of creating folders and files inside eachother.**
+**The script use Githubs API to add folders and files in wanted order and structures to a Github repository in seconds and saves you the manual work of creating folders and files inside eachother.**

 Example file structure that can be created in seconds:
 - projectname